AsiaDefense WorldEuropeLatest

 Engines:

-The Rafale is powered by two Snecma M88-2 turbofan engines, which provide a total thrust of 150 kN (33,700 lbf).
+The Rafale is powered by two Snecma M88-2 turbofan engines, which provide a total thrust of 150 kN (33,700 lbf) and has a max speed of Mach 1.8..
 The engines have afterburners and provide excellent acceleration and maneuverability.
 The aircraft also has a digital fly-by-wire flight control system, which makes it highly maneuverable and responsive.

 Rafale Fighter Jet new M88 Engine